lydell/elm-app-url/docs/examples.md

 Dict.Extra.unionWith (++) queryParametersA queryParametersB
    == Dict.fromList [ ( "a", [ "A" ] ), ( "b", [ "B1", "B2" ] ), ( "c", [ "C" ] ) ]
 ```

-I’m not sure yet if `AppUrl` should include a helper function for this.

 ## Try it